 Inconceivable Princess Bride Trivia

-We hope you enjoyed this list of Princess Bride trivia.
-If you know something that we missed, then please let us know in the comments.
+We hope you enjoyed reading this list of Princess Bride trivia.
+If you know any great trivia items that we missed, then please let us know in the comments.
 Thanks for reading.
 And if you are a huge fan of The Princess Bride, then please check out our article about the best Princess Bride quotes.